PhilipSpechler/csvnome/README.md

-# CSV-reader
+# csvnome
 Do you ever wish you could take a quick peek inside a csv file without having to open excel or a text editor?
 Good News!
 This little script can quickly make sense of your largest big data matrix.

-Add this script to your path and this script will become your new favorite command line tool
+Add csvnome to your path and this script will become your new favorite command line tool

-Running csvreader will display key info about your csvfile including--
+Running csvnome will display key info about your csvfile including--
 * matrix shape
 * column header names
 * Signs of excessive or missing data